wp-plugins/em-object-cache/readme.txt

 == Installation ==

-1. Upload `em_object_cache` folder to the `wp-content/plugins/` directory.
+1. Upload `em-object-cache` folder to the `wp-content/plugins/` directory.
 1. Please make sure that `wp-content` directory is writable by the web server: the plugin will need to copy `object-cache.php` file into it.
-1. Please make sure that `wp-content/plugins/em_object_cache` directory is writable by the web server: the plugin will store its configuration (`options.php`) there.
+1. Please make sure that `wp-content/plugins/em-object-cache` directory is writable by the web server: the plugin will store its configuration (`options.php`) there.
 1. Activate the plugin in the 'Plugins' menu in WordPress.
 1. Make sure that `wp-content/object-cache.php` file exists.
-If it is not, please copy it from `wp-content/plugins/em_object_cache/object-cache.php`
+If it is not, please copy it from `wp-content/plugins/em-object-cache/object-cache.php`
 1. `wp-content/object-cache.php` file wust me writable by the server since plugin stores its options in that file.
 1. That's all :-)

-*WARNING:* if you download the plugin from WordPress.org and plugin's folder happens to be `em-object-cache`, please *RENAME* it to `em_object_cache`.
+*WARNING:* if you are upgrading from 2.0, please make sure to read "Upgrade Notice".
-I asked WordPress support to rename the plugin in the repository but until then the plugin folder should be renamed manually.

 == Deactivation/Removal ==